Better Business Bureau is warning about these common holiday scams and frauds:

-Twelve malware e-cards.
-Viruses and malware often travel in e-mail attachments or links.
-Don't click on an e-mail from someone you don't know or a name you don't recognize.
+Malware e-cards: Viruses and malware often travel in e-mail attachments or links.
+Don't click on an e-mail from someone you don't know or a name your don't recognize.
 When in doubt, delete the e-card or e-mail.

-Eleven stranded grandkids.
-It's the classic "grandparent scam."
-If someone claiming to be your grandchild, relative or friend calls or sends you an e-mail saying they were robbed or hurt overseas, check to verify it's true before wiring money.
+Stranded grandkids: It's the classic "grandparent scam".
+If your grandchild, relative or friend calls or send you an e-mail saying they were robbed or hurt overseas, check to verify it's true before wiring money.

-Nine pickpockets.
-When out shopping, keep your purse or wallet secure.
-Avoid putting shopping bags down, even for a moment.
+Pickpockets: When out shopping, keep your purse or wallet secure.
+Don't get overburdened or put shopping bags down, even for a moment.
 Thieves are watching and waiting for the perfect moment to snatch up your items, wallet or purse.

-Eight stolen gift cards.
-If you are buying gift cards for someone this holiday season, make sure you are buying from reputable dealers.
-It’s easy for a scammer to sell you a card and then use the funds before you even have the chance to give the card as a gift.
+Stolen gift cards: If you are buying gift cards for someone this holiday season, make sure you are buying from reputable dealers, not online or from individuals. it's easy for a scammer to sell you the card and then use the funds before you even have the chance to give the card as a gift.

-Six Santa scammers.
-What could be jollier than a letter from Santa emailed directly to your child?
-Before clicking through, make sure the site is real and not gathering your data for identity theft purposes.
+Santa scammers: What could be more jolly than a letter from Santa addressed directly to your child?
+Make sure the site is real and not gathering your data for identity theft purposes.

-Four bogus websites.
-It's easy to mimic a real website.
-Some red flags you might find on a copy website are: if ‘http’ is displayed in the address bar instead of the more secure ‘https’; the website does not list contact information; or they are asking for payment by wire or money card.
+Bogus websites: It's easy to mimic a real website, with logos and everything.
+Some red flags you might be on a copy website are: if http is displayed in the address bar instead of the more secure https, the website does not list contact information or they are asking for payment by wire or money card.

-Two phony loves.
-Everyone wants a special someone under the mistletoe, so the holidays are a prime time for scams.
-Be careful when finding an online sweetheart especially one that gets cozy too fast and asks for money.
+Romance scams: Everyone wants a special someone under the mistletoe, so the holidays are a prime time for scams.
+Be careful when finding an online sweetheart especially one that gets cozy too fast or asks for money.

-And a totally fictitious puppy.
-Who doesn't want a new puppy for the holidays?
-But be careful buying pets online; you may end up getting a puppy mill pooch with problems, or you may pay for your new pet online and get nothing at all because it was a scam.
+Puppy scams: Who doesn't want a new puppy for the holidays, but be careful buying pets online, especially at the holidays.
+You may end up getting a puppy mill pooch with problems, or you may pay for your new pet and get nothing at all because it was a scam.